-In order to assist countries with economies in transition, developing countries and especially the least developed countries in the application of networks of the future, including IMT-2020 and other innovative technologies, Study Group 13 maintains a dedicated Question on this topic and its regional group for Africa.
+In order to assist countries with economies in transition, developing countries and especially the least developed countries in the application of networks of the future, including IMT-2020 and beyond and other innovative technologies, Study Group 13 maintains a dedicated Question on this topic and its regional group for Africa.
 Consultations should thereby be enabled with representatives of the ITU Telecommunication Development Sector (ITU-D) with a view to identifying how this assistance might best be done through an appropriate activity conducted in conjunction with ITU-D.

-Study Group 13 shall maintain strong cooperative relations with external standards development organizations (SDOs) and develop a complementary programme.
-This shall also explicitly include open-source communities.
-It shall proactively promote communications with external organizations to allow for normative referencing in ITU-T Recommendations of specifications developed by those organizations.

-When meeting in Geneva, Study Group 13 will hold collocated meetings with Study Group 11.

-Joint rapporteur group activities of different study groups (under a global standards initiative (GSI) or other arrangements) shall be seen as complying with the WTSA expectations for collocation.
+Joint rapporteur group activities of different study groups shall be seen as complying with the WTSA expectations for collocation.

 4. Annex C of WTSA Resolution 2, List of Recommendations